Gas, bloating, and constipation.

 This study showed that intestinal dysmotility (18) (as seen in hypothyroidism and with PPI use) predisposes patients to develop both SIBO and SIFO.

 The problem with yeast overgrowth is that there isn’t a defined “amount” that signifies you have TOO much.

-Which means for now you are somewhat limited in terms of our ability to diagnose the condition.
+This means for now you are somewhat limited in terms of our ability to diagnose the condition.
 This is one of the main reasons why conventional doctors tend to ignore the condition.

-For this reason I recommend that patients with SIBO also make sure they treat SIFO and yeast overgrowth.
+For this reason, I recommend that patients with SIBO also make sure they treat SIFO and yeast overgrowth.

 I will talk about that in the treatment section, but the good news about using herbs and supplements is that most of these supplements not only kill bacteria but they ALSO kill fungus and yeast.

 Unfortunately, many of these yeasts can become resistant to the “typical” treatments because so many patients have already undergone “candida” type cleanses.